eneroth/git-externals/README.markdown

       libs/
         .gitexternals

-Since you wish check out two SVN repositories and one git repository there, you specify their headers, local names and URLs in the **.gitexternals** file.
+Since you wish check out two SVN repositories, you specify their headers, local names and URLs in the **.gitexternals** file.
 The contents of **.gitexternals** now look like this:
     [svn]
     symfony = http://svn.symfony-project.com/branches/1.4
     Zend    = http://framework.zend.com/svn/framework/standard/branches/release-1.10/library/Zend

-    [git]
-    git-externals = git://github.com/eneroth/git-externals.git

 Afterwards, you save the file and run:
     python3 git-externals.py